 The Abbott family move to The Pas.

-At some point in the mid-1920s George relocates the family to The Pas, Manitoba.
-Leland recalls that at least some of them briefly returned to Ontario after a big fire devastated the Big River area and surrounding forests.
+At some point in the mid-1920s, George relocates the family to The Pas, Manitoba.
+Leland recalls that at least some of them briefly returned to Ontario after a big fire (1919) devastated the Big River area and surrounding forests.
 Most of the family all show up in The Pas on the 1926 census.
-Menard, now the oldest child still out west, is married to Alice Flynn.
-They are starting a family, and do not make the move and stay on in Big River.
+Mernard now the oldest child still out west, is married to Alice Flynn.
+They are starting a family, and do not make the move to The Pas and decide to stay on in Big River.

 George continues to work in The Pas as a saw filer during what will be the twilight of his career, as these jobs were still in demand wherever the timber was still being harvested.
 And the boom times in Big River had by now shifted largely to The Pas in northern Manitoba.
 The family moved into a rented home there.
 For all intents and purposes, the transition from Big River was not likely a difficult one for them and life would be comparable.